 In a series of influential papers, the philosopher Ian Hacking demonstrated that the concepts of the social and behavioural sciences refuse to sit still.
 Established concepts evolve, new concepts emerge and the set of ideas and labels with which people can name and understand their experience constantly shifts.
-Human kinds - Hacking's 1 term for "kinds of people, their behaviour, their condition, kinds of action, kinds of temperament or tendency, kinds of emotion, and kinds of experience" (pp. 351-2) - are moving targets.
+Human kinds - Hacking's term for "kinds of people, their behaviour, their condition, kinds of action, kinds of temperament or tendency, kinds of emotion, and kinds of experience" (pp. 351-2) - are moving targets.

 If Hacking had stopped at the claim that human kind concepts are mobile, his work would not go beyond historical truism.
 More important by far is his argument that the restlessness of these concepts has real and reciprocal social effects.
-Changing concepts of human kinds do not simply slide frictionlessly over an unchanging social reality, capturing it more or less well at different historical moments, but they alter that reality through what Hacking 2 calls 'looping effects'.
+Changing concepts of human kinds do not simply slide frictionlessly over an unchanging social reality, capturing it more or less well at different historical moments, but they alter that reality through what Hacking calls 'looping effects'.
 People come to recognise themselves and others in new concepts and labels, and this recognition brings new kinds of person into being through a process that Hacking calls "dynamic nominalism".

-The claim of dynamic nominalism is not that there was a kind of person who came increasingly to be recognised by bureaucrats or by students of human nature, but rather that a kind of person came into being at the same time as the kind itself was being invented.
-In some cases, that is, our classifications and our classes conspire to emerge hand in hand, each egging the other on 3.
+The claim of dynamic nominalism is not that there was a kind of person who came increasingly to be recognised by bureaucrats or by students of human nature, but rather that a kind of person came into being at the same time to encompass quantitatively less severe phenomena.
+Changes in the concept of mental disorder in successive editions of the Diagnostic and Statistical Manual of Mental Disorders are examined to show that its meaning has not so much looped as spread in an ever-expanding vortex.
+Possible looping effects of this conceptual creep are discussed.

+Classification • DSM • Diagnostic inflation • Looping effects • Mental disorder as the kind itself was being invented.
+In some cases, that is, our classifications and our classes conspire to emerge hand in hand, each egging the other on $^3$ .

 Hacking's historical investigations of human kinds clarify how this process of kind-making unfolds.
-His work has the merit of bypassing abstract arguments over realism versus nominalism and essentialism versus constructionism 4, focusing our attention instead on the processes through which changing ideas change people, and how changed people necessitate further changes in ideas.
+His work has the merit of bypassing abstract arguments over realism versus nominalism and essentialism versus constructionism , focusing our attention instead on the processes through which changing ideas change people, and how changed people necessitate further changes in ideas.
 In the realm of psychopathology, Hacking's studies show how the discourse of the mental health professions bears on the experience, behaviour and self-understanding of the people these professions address.
 Because psychiatry's human kind concepts are carried by language, looping effects of the sort analysed by Hacking reveal a fundamental way in which language influences how psychopathology is framed, theorised, experienced and treated.
 The moving targets that Hacking's published analyses address include such 'human kinds' as child abuse and refugees, but he is best known for his examinations of specific psychiatric conditions such as multiple personality and autism.
 In this article, I pursue a larger target: the concept of mental disorder itself.
 Just as ideas about particular disorders have evolved and created new clinical realities in the process, the superordinate concept of disorder itself has undergone substantial changes.
 The same evolutionary developments that may be observed in individual species of psychiatric misery might also be seen in the broader family of psychiatric conditions, considered as a set.
 The concept of mental disorder itself might change, and its changes might trigger looping effects.

-N. Hasiam, Melbourne School of Psychological Sciences, University of Melbourne, Australia • E-mail: nhaslam@unmelb.edu.au
+N. Haslam, Melbourne School of Psychological Sciences, University of Melbourne, Australia • E-mail: nhaslam@unmelb.edu.au